-Practice as a Physician Assistant requires maturity, responsibility, and a commitment to providing high quality health care.
+Practice as a physician assistant requires maturity, responsibility, and a commitment to providing high quality health care.
 Many physician assistant students bring significant prior health care, life and educational experiences to their physician assistant education.
 For the Marietta College PA Program such experience is strongly recommended though not required.

-Applicants selected for interviews will be asked to come to campus with offers of admission being made in December and February.
+Applicants selected for interviews will be asked to come to campus.
+Offers of admission will be made in October, December, and January.